 Scandinavian countries can be either a winter wonderland or balmy summer destination.
 The climate varies from north to south and from west to east, so each locale has a unique temperature signature.
 Depending on the month you travel to Scandinavia, travelers can expect to pack shorts, bundle up with a parka, or dress in layers to accommodate the fluctuations in weather.

-Scandinavia's regions have different climates and temperatures vary widely between the regions.
-For example, weather in Denmark follows a marine west coast climate which is typical for its location in Europe.
-The same is true for the southernmost part of Sweden and the milder coastal climate touches the west coast of Norway as well, affecting the weather in Norway.
+Scandinavia's regions have different climates, and temperatures vary widely between the regions.
+For example, the weather in Denmark follows a marine west coast climate which is typical for its location in Europe.
+The same is true for the southernmost part of Sweden, and the milder coastal climate touches the west coast of Norway as well, affecting the weather in Norway.